awkale/user-story-best-practice/README.md

 # User Story Best Practice documentation and presentation
 [documentation site](http://prnewswire-ux.github.io/user-story-best-practice)

-## What is a user story?
-* A user story represents a small piece of business value that a team can deliver in an iteration.
-While traditional requirements (like use cases) try to be as detailed as possible, a user story is defined incrementally, in three stages:
-  * The brief description of the need
-  * The conversations that happen during backlog grooming and iteration planning to solidify the details
-  * The tests that confirm the story's satisfactory completion

 ## Version (theme) vs Epic vs user story vs task
 Agile development uses four clear delivery vehicles to bring structure to any agile project: user stories, sprints, epics, and versions.
   * A version is a set of features and fixes released together as a single update to your product.
 Assigning issues to versions helps you plan the order in which new features (stories) for your product will be released to your customers.
   * An epic captures a large body of work.
 It is essentially a large user story that can be broken down into a number of smaller stories.
 It may take several sprints to complete an epic.
   * In JIRA Agile, a story is represented as an issue, and individual tasks within the story are represented as sub-tasks.
   * A sub-task issue is typically one of many tasks that make up a story (or parent issue).

+## Why use user stories?
+* Keep yourself expressing business value
+* Avoid introducing detail too early that would prevent design options and inappropriately lock developers into one solution
+* Avoid the appearance of false completeness and clarity
+* Get to small enough chunks that invite negotiation and movement in the backlog
+* Leave the technical functions to the architect, developers, testers, and so on

-* What makes a great user story
+## What is a user story?
+* A user story represents a small piece of business value that a team can deliver in an iteration.
+While traditional requirements (like use cases) try to be as detailed as possible, a user story is defined incrementally, in three stages:
+  * The brief description of the need
+  * The conversations that happen during backlog grooming and iteration planning to solidify the details
+  * The tests that confirm the story's satisfactory completion
   * The goal of a user story is to deliver a particular value back to the customer.
 * A story or user story is a software system requirement that is expressed in a few short sentences, ideally using non-technical language.
+* What makes a great user story
   * They don't go into detailed requirements.
 User stories are often written using the following template:
   > As a [type of user], I want [goal] so that I [receive benefit].